 Man set to become first person to swim around Martha's Vineyard, where "Jaws" was filmed

-British-South African endurance athlete Lewis Pugh is closing in on the finish line of his 62-mile multi-day swim around Martha's Vineyard on Monday, aiming to become the first becoming the first person to swim all the way around the island.
-Pugh is completing the landmark swim in an attempt to change people's perception about sharks.
+British-South African endurance athlete Lewis Pugh is closing in on the finish line of his 62-mile multi-day swim around the Massachusetts island of Martha's Vineyard on Monday, aiming to become the first person to accomplish the feat.
+Pugh is making the landmark attempt to try to change people's perception about sharks.

 Swim around Martha's Vineyard

-Pugh began swimming multiple hours a day in the 47-degree (8-degree Celsius) water on May 15 to raise awareness about the plight of sharks as the film "Jaws" nears its 50th birthday.
-He said he wants to change public perceptions and encourage protections for the at-risk animals - which he said the film maligned as "villains, as cold-blooded killers."
+Pugh began swimming multiple hours a day in the 47-degree water on May 15 to raise awareness about the plight of sharks as the film "Jaws" nears its 50th anniversary.
+He said he wants to change public perceptions and encourage protections for the at-risk animals - which he said the film maligned as "villains" and "cold-blooded killers."

 "It was a film about sharks attacking humans and for 50 years, we have been attacking sharks," he said before plunging into the ocean near the Edgartown Lighthouse.
 "It's completely unsustainable.
 It's madness.
 We need to respect them."

-Pugh, 55, said this would be among his most difficult endurance swims, which says a lot for someone who has swum near glaciers and volcanoes, and among hippos, crocodiles and polar bears.
+Pugh, 55, depicted this as one of his most difficult endurance swims, which is saying a lot for someone who has swum near glaciers and volcanoes and among hippos, crocodiles and polar bears.
 Pugh was the first athlete to swim across the North Pole and complete a long-distance swim in every one of the world's oceans.

 But Pugh, who often swims to raise awareness for environmental causes - he's been named a United Nations Patron of the Oceans - said no swim is without risk, and that drastic measures are needed to get his message across: Around 274,000 sharks are killed globally each day - a rate of nearly 100 million every year, according to the American Association for the Advancement of Science.